al3xzheng/Game/README.md

-# This is a game created by Parsia, Sean, and Alex.
+# This is a game called "Spear Knight" created by Parsia, Sean, and Alex.